1:9

 "It is life, it is real, it is what must be.
 If I write it as fiction, it fails.
 If I put ‘a novel’ on it, it fails.”

-“No,” said Una laughing, "No it is not.
+“No,” said Vee laughing, "No it is not.
 It is fiction.
 You manipulated my Omnia somehow.”
-She looked at her arm to see if somehow he had tampered with her sleeve, maybe he was a magician.
+She looked at her arm to see if somehow he had tampered with her sleeve.

 She sat down on a gray couch and put a green pillow over her stomach.